 It is a simple way to relax after a stressful day, unwind your thoughts, or even prepare yourself for a difficult day ahead.

-Many can manage their emotions better, which, in turn, helps them to manage their relationships, important decisions, and even finances more effectively.
+Many people listening to the brainwave entrainment music can manage their emotions better, which, in turn, helps them to manage their relationships, important decisions, and even finances more effectively.

 The human brain is considered by many to be the best supercomputer ever created.